 Some of the links in this post may be affiliate links.

 The Philodendron Pink Princess is one of the hottest houseplants around.
 Literally and figuratively!
 The hot pink variegation is stunning, and nurseries can’t seem to keep this plant in stock.
-Philodendron Pink Princess is easy to grow, but there are some very important things that you need to know in order to grow this plant to its maximum beauty!
+Philodendron Pink Princess is easy to grow, but there are several very important things that you need to know in order to grow this plant to its maximum beauty.

-I finally got myself a Philodendron Pink Princess.
-I got lucky and purchased it before nurseries started price gouging for them!
-They can’t seem to keep them in stock!
+I got lucky and purchased my Philodendron Pink Princess before nurseries started price gouging for them, making them outrageously expensive.
+These days, they can’t seem to keep them in stock, despite skyrocketing prices.

 I will go over some general care tips first on growing this amazing houseplant, and later will reveal a super important tidbit of information that you need to know in order to keep your Philodendron Pink Princess in tip top shape!